The 2022 Stille Symposium

-The 9th Stille Symposium will be held at Colorado State University.
-Four world-renowned scientists, Jeanne E. Pemberton (Univ of Arizona); Luis M. Campos (Columbia University); Nathan S. Lewis (Caltech) and Thomas F. Jaramillo (Stanford) will give lectures on the frontiers in energy science.
+The 9th Stille Symposium will be held at Colorado State University on August 6, 2022.
+Three world-renowned scientists, Jeanne E. Pemberton (Univ of Arizona); Luis M. Campos (Columbia University) and Nathan S. Lewis (Caltech) will give lectures on the frontiers in energy science.
 The symposium will also feature a poster session and reception.

 John K. Stille

 The 2022 Stille Symposium honors the late John K. Stille, an internationally recognized scientist, who pioneered research in synthetic, polymer, and organometallic chemistry and held the title of University Distinguished Professor at Colorado State University.
 Stille passed away in 1989.